 Well-suited for seated or stationary environments, as the position of your learners’ viewpoint, is fixed.
 Learners can interact with the environment via gaze control or a laser pointer controller.
 3DoF VR experiences are appropriate for many learning needs, including soft skills, branched learning, and clinical and operational training.

 It allows a person with a headset to move freely and organically in a virtual environment.
 Learners can observe and walk or move around objects placed in the environment, just like they would if those objects were real.

-How to Use Virtual Reality in Training
+How to Use Virtual Reality for Training Employees

 Virtual Reality has become an increasingly valuable tool in learning and development, allowing your education to extend beyond an eLearning course or classroom setting.
 In a report by eMarketer, it’s estimated that 42.9 million people will use VR, and 68.7 million will use AR at least once per month.

 VR simulates any world you can imagine, enabling your learners to encounter true-to-life scenarios without facing real-world risk.
 You can develop a shared experience for your remote team, let learners interact with virtual scenes and hazards, and provide a safe space to practice technical and hands-on work.

 - Scenario-Based Learning – Refine soft skills with a first-person perspective of real-life customer situations.
 Create a realistic sense of a tense situation and learn how to make critical decisions.

 - Technical Skills – Teach employees how to assemble products or complicated machinery by allowing them to interact with a recreation.
 Prompt them to physically walk around an environment and, using hand-held controllers, pick up virtual objects, push virtual buttons, and more.

 - Multi-Step Tasks – Work through troubleshooting products and repair equipment by outlining the steps and guiding the learner to work through the problem step by step.